-Voice Search, Google Assistant (but also Amazon echo and others) will come of age in 2020, 2021, this will be in part due to 5G and the unimaginable speed this can offer compared to 4G.
+Voice Search, Google Assistant (but also Amazon echo and others), this will be in part due to 5G and the unimaginable speed this can offer compared to 4G.

 Our SEO audits always include recommendations per section and subsection, as well as a summary of recommendations by type at the end, when you or your CEO reads these, SEO becomes usually more clear and looks like a manageable discipline with visible tangible results in sight.
 A common breakdown of recommendations.